 - achievement tests which measure underlying cognitive problems, such as the Woodcock-Johnson Battery-IV (WJ-IV)

 Dyslexia is the most common learning disability, comprising about 85% of people who have a learning disability.
 Other forms of learning disabilities exist, and the evaluation can be tailored to assess them.
 For example, a nonverbal learning disability is often associated with poor math and visual reasoning abilities as compared to the general population.
 Usually additional testing needs to be done in these cases.

 Brief Learning Evaluation:

-The Brief LD evaluation is designed to give you an explanation of whether or not you have a learning disability.
+The Brief Learning Evaluation is designed to give you an explanation of whether or not you have a learning disability.
 The Brief Evaluation is a specially designed 4-5 hour test battery that consists of the the following: